susmitpy/talks/cloud_word_count.md

 ## 💡 **Why It Matters**
 - Each pattern is reusable
 - Scales to production loads
-- Costs pennies to run
+- Low cost for small projects
 - Perfect for portfolios

 </div>